Impacted by the California Wildfires? What You Need to Know

-At Gabi, our hearts go out to those who have been impacted by the recent California fires.
-We love California; it’s our home.
-Because we are a team of insurance experts, we wanted to lend some wisdom and advice (with regards to insurance) for those impacted by the fires.
-Hopefully, this post will alleviate some of your worries so that you can intend to more important things.
+At Gabi, our hearts go out to those who have been impacted by the recent California and West Coast fires.
+Because we are a team of insurance experts, we wanted to share some wisdom and advice (with regards to insurance) for those impacted by the fires.
+Hopefully, this post will alleviate some of your worries so that you can focus on the important things.

-Please note that the coverage mentioned below will not apply to every policy but that they are typical in most policies so we suggest you consult your agent or company for a claims investigation and details.
+Please note that the coverage mentioned below will not apply to every policy but they are typical for most policies.
+You may need to consult your agent or a company for a claims investigation and more details.

-- Keep ALL receipts for fees incurred from being displaced (emergency items purchased, hotels, restaurants, etc.) These expenses will be reimbursed to you and is covered under what is known as “Coverage D,” a category that covers “loss of use.”
+- Keep ALL receipts for fees incurred from being displaced (emergency items purchased, hotels, restaurants, etc.); these expenses will be reimbursed to you.
+It is known as “Coverage D,” a category that covers “loss of use.”

-- Any damage caused to your car from the fire is covered under comprehensive coverage.
-You must pay your comprehensive deductible.
+- Any damage caused to your car from the fire is covered under comprehensive coverage but you must pay your comprehensive deductible.
 Comprehensive claims do not count against you and will not cause your insurance rate to increase.

-- Furniture, appliances, clothing, etc. are covered under Coverage C, coverage that involves personal property.
-Please start to make a list of all items you owned and their approximate replacement cost value to make the claim process go by quicker.
-If you have any photos of the inside of your home prior to the loss/showing your personal property, those will help the claims process as well.
+- Furniture, appliances, clothing, etc. are covered under Coverage C which protects personal property.
+List all of the items that you owned and their approximate replacement cost value to make the claim process quicker.
+If you have any photos of the interior of your home prior to the loss/showing your personal property, they will be helpful in the claims process as well.

-- If you are a renter and have renters insurance, your renters insurance will pay out personal property coverage to replace the contents of your home.
-This is subject to your deductible.
-Also create a list of items you owned and their approximate replacement cost.
+- If you are a renter and have renters insurance, it will pay out personal property coverage to replace the contents of your home.
+It is subject to your deductible.
+Also, remember to create a list of items you owned and their approximate replacement cost.

 - If you are a landlord, your policy will pay to replace the dwelling and most appliances.
 Also, you have loss of rents coverage as the home is being rebuilt.

-Please feel free to comment on this post with questions.
-We will do our best to reply in a timely manner, regardless of whether or not you’re a Gabi client.
-No need to be a client, we want to help answer everyone’s questions.
+Please feel free to comment on this post with questions, regardless of whether or not you’re a Gabi customer.
+We’ll be happy to help!

-Let us know if there are any funds or causes that you are actively involved in, because we want to to help.
-Lastly, please take a minute to share this post with anyone who may have been impacted and we’ll be sure to answer their questions.
+Let us know if there are any funds or causes that you are actively involved in – we’d love to help!
+Also, please share this post with anyone who may have been impacted by California wildfires in case they need more information or support.

 Editorial content on Gabi.com is not written by a licensed insurance agent.
 It is intended for informational purposes only and should not be considered legal or financial advice.